What are the principles behind crowdfunding?

 What are the advantages of crowdfunding?

-• Crowdfunding takes the fear out of asking for financial help.
-It’s simple to share your fundraiser with your network of friends and family members on social media.
+- Crowdfunding takes the fear out of asking for financial help.
+Sharing your fundraiser with your network of friends and family members on TikTok or Instagram is simple.

 How do I know if crowdfunding is right for me?

-The best way to have crowdfunding explained is to understand that it can work for anybody, and there is no cause too big or too small for crowdfunding.
-Because of this, it can be hard to define crowdfunding.
-Some people might worry that their fundraiser isn’t as worthy as others—but the beauty of crowdfunding is that it exists to help an array of people and needs.
-Whether you want to help your pet, raise money to pay for a memorial, or get help with bills, crowdfunding can allow you to overcome the financial barriers that may stand in the way.
+Some people might worry that their fundraiser isn’t as worthy as others—but crowdfunding exists to help an array of people and needs.
+Whether you want to help your pet, raise money to pay for a memorial, or get help with bills, crowdfunding can allow you to overcome the financial barriers that may stand in the way when you need it the most.

 What are the different types of crowdfunding?

 Equity-based crowdfunding: In equity-based fundraising, the fundraiser organiser accepts money from people looking to invest, typically to help launch a business.
-In return, investors will receive a small piece of equity in the business or company.
+In return, investors will receive small equity in the business or company.

-Rewards-based: Through rewards-based crowdfunding on platforms like Indiegogo and Kickstarter, the organiser of the fundraiser provides a reward or products to donors, usually a service or physical item, in exchange for a contribution.
+Rewards-based: Through rewards-based crowdfunding on platforms like Indiegogo and Kickstarter, the fundraiser organiser provides a reward or products to donors, usually a service or physical item, in exchange for a contribution.

 Note: GoFundMe only allows donation-based crowdfunding.